kkaris/indra_network_search/doc/indra_network_service/web_ui_introduction.rst

 Common Parents
 ~~~~~~~~~~~~~~
 This section shows the result of a search for common ontological parents of
 source and target.
-For example with `BRCA1` and `BRCA2` as source and target,
+For example with `GP1BA` and `GP1BB` as source and target,
-respectively, the BRCA family would show up alongside the FANC family.
+respectively, the Platelet membrane glycoprotein complex shows up as a
+shared ontological parent.

 .. figure:: ../_static/images/famplex_search.png
   :align: center
   :figwidth: 100 %

-  *The result of a search with `BRCA1` and `BRCA2` as source and target,
+  *The result of a search with `GP1BA` and `GP1BB` as source and target,
-  respectively, for Common Parents.*
+  respectively, for Common Parents showing the Platelet membrane glycoprotein
+  complex as their shared protein complex.*

 Shared Targets
 ~~~~~~~~~~~~~~